atlas-bi/website/src/docs/automation-hub/usage/connections.md

 ---
-title: Atlas Automation Hub Docs » Connections
+title: Connections | Atlas Automation Hub Docs
 tags: Automation Hub
 description: Learn about how to use the Atlas Automation Hub Connections page.
 layout: docs_hub.njk